 The Wild West: Anglesey’s top naturewatch spots

 This small but spectacular island off the north-west coast of Wales has the most beautiful and intriguing natural landscape.
-Whether you’re looking for new wildlife to explore or enjoy trekking through some of Britain’s most cherished coastal scenery, you can discover the joys of our natural world right here!
+Whether you’re looking for new wildlife to explore or enjoy trekking through some of Britain’s most cherished coastal scenery.
+On Anglesey you can discover the joys of our natural world right here!

 The Isle of Anglesey boasts over 100 miles of coastline with rugged cliffs, dunes, beaches, varied wildlife and flora, country walks, and more.